analogdevicesinc/msdk/USERGUIDE.md

 2. Click **Next** to proceed from the Welcome screen.

 3. Choose the installation location.
-By default, the MSDK will install to the `MaximSDK` folder off your filesystem's root.

     ![Figure 2](res/Fig2.jpg)